-Individuals under the age of 18 without a standard high school diploma, GED, certificate of completion-CPT eligible or home school affidavit will not be able to enroll in advanced and professional, postsecondary, vocational, and/or postsecondary adult vocational courses.
+Individuals under the age of 18 without a standard high school diploma, GED, certificate of completion-CPT eligible or home school affidavit will not be able to be a degree seeking student.
 The exception is for students enrolled in one of the dual enrollment categories.